angelcasado/angelcasado.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer with a wide range of skills and languages.
-Currently <span class="green-color">accepting new freelancing projects</span> in New York and Miami.
+I'm a software developer from Miami and I can build your app.
+I'm also a huge fan of basketball, NBA, Apple, UNIX, cooking, and keeping things simple.

+<span class="green-color">Currently accepting new iOS (Objective-C & Swift) and backend development projects</span>.

+Talk to me at [hello@angelcasado.net](mailto:hello@angelcasado.net)

-You can find some of my recent code at [github.com/angelcasado](https://github.com/angelcasado)
+You can also find me at [Twitter](https://twitter.com/angelcasado) and [Github](https://github.com/angelcasado)

-To get in touch you can email [hello@angelcasado.net](mailto:hello@angelcasado.net) or follow [@angelcasado](https://twitter.com/angelcasado)